-At Sun Life, our Purpose is to help our Clients achieve lifetime financial security and live healthier lives.
-Our approach to sustainability directly aligns to our business priorities and brings our Purpose to life.
-Building from our foundation as a trusted and responsible business, we focus on three areas where we have the greatest opportunity to have a positive impact on society, while creating competitive advantage for our business: increasing financial security, fostering healthier lives, and advancing sustainable investing.
-As part of our focus on sustainable investing, we manage capital with sustainability embedded in our investment processes, and we invest our assets to encourage a low-carbon and more inclusive economy.
+Sun Life's Purpose is to help our Clients achieve lifetime financial security and live healthier lives.
+Sustainability is strategically integrated into all of our business groups and brings our Purpose to life.
+Building from our foundation of operating as a trusted and responsible business, we focus on three areas where we have the greatest opportunity to have a positive impact on society, while creating competitive advantage for our business: increasing financial security, fostering healthier lives, and advancing sustainable investing.
+As part of our focus on sustainable investing, we manage capital with sustainability embedded in our investment processes, offer our Clients and employees sustainable investing opportunities and invest our assets to encourage a low-carbon and more inclusive economy.